Coming in 2023

 The Documentary (Synopsis)

-This documentary is a four-year effort by family and friends, crafted as a tribute to the Dogmatics’ late co-founder and bassist Paul O’Halloran.
-It takes you back to the origins of The Dogmatics, recorded on long-forgotten 8mm film reels, giving you a glimpse into the dilapidated loft on Boston’s rundown South End, where the band lived along with many other talented musicians.
+This documentary is a four-year effort by family and friends, crafted as a tribute to The Dogmatics’ late co-founder and bassist Paul O’Halloran.
+It takes you back to the band’s origins, recorded on long-forgotten 8mm film reels.
+It gives you a glimpse into the dilapidated loft on Boston’s rundown South End, where the band lived with many other local musicians.

 The quartet was no different than any other talentless, self-deprecating, beer-swilling, girl-chasing lunkheads with guitars.
 It wasn’t about money.
 Catching a girl’s eye, a free round of drinks, or simply completing a song in unison were their rewards.
-But somehow, success would discover them as they created music that everyone could agree on.
+But somehow, success discovered them as they created music that fans of pop to hardcore could vibe with.

 The Band (Bio)